YusufRifqi/Analyzing-eCommerce-Business-Performance-with-SQL/README.md

 - - Sum of Canceled Order each year
 - - Top Categorical product with highest revenu each year
 - - Category with highest canceled order each year

+### TASK 3
+- Count of each total payment method each year